Grim-/RW.AnimatedMotes/README.md

 # Animated Motes

 This code is derived from the TMagic mod by TorannD.
+This is simply a port of an existing series of classes found inside RimWorld Of Magic allowing the use of individual images to create an animated mote, all credit belongs to the original developers.

 Original source: https://github.com/TorannD/TMagic

 TMagic is licensed under the BSD 3-Clause License (full license text at the end of this document).